upasadena/interactive-cyoa-tutorial/docs/mechanics/words.md

     ![](../images/113_words_demonstration.gif)

-That is the beauty of Words.
+And that is the beauty of Words.

-## Changing Words with Choices

 ---